 - A. PTOs shall be subject to the vacation rights and responsibilities outlined in Article 9.
-A PTO who has completed twelve months of service shall be guaranteed an annual leave of absence of up to 20 days until such time as s/he is eligible to pick vacation, and thereafter ten days leave.
-However, a PTO who has more than twelve months of service but who is not eligible to take a vacation during the calendar year shall continue to be eligible for up to 20 days of unpaid leave. - B. A PTO who accrued vacation hours in the prior payroll year may select five-day (Monday Friday) blocks of vacation at pick.
+Each PTO who has completed twelve months of service shall be guaranteed an annual leave of absence of up to five days.
+Any PTO who has previously retired from METRO will be eligible to pick an annual leave of absence of up to ten days. - B. A PTO who accrued vacation hours in the prior payroll year may select five-day (Monday Friday) blocks of vacation at pick.
 Vacation selections shall be for only one shake-up at a time.
-A request for a five-day block of vacation/leave submitted between picks must be submitted at least 14 days prior to the starting date. - C. A PTO granted time off via the day off book or approved single-day compassionate leave may request payment from his/her available vacation balance. - D. The minimum number of vacation days that a PTO may take will depend on the Employee's total years of METRO service, as follows:
+A request for a five-day block of vacation/leave submitted between picks must be submitted at least 14 days prior to the starting date. - C. A PTO granted time off via the day off book or approved single-day compassionate leave may request payment from his/her available vacation balance.

+D. The minimum number of vacation days that a PTO may take will depend on the Employee's total years of METRO service, as follows: